Icedrive vs Sync.com: Cloud Storage Battle 2023

 - Bandwidth limit: 2TB

-Sync.com, on the other hand, offers four plans for personal users and three plans intended for businesses.
+Sync.com, on the other hand, offers three plans for personal users and three plans intended for businesses.
 Because we’re comparing the services from a personal-use perspective, we’ll focus on the former.

 - Price per user